watacodes/Calculator/README.md

 ## Update History

-- Now numbers can be entered by pressing down the keyboard.
+- Now numbers can be entered by both keyboard and on-screen numbers.

 ## Fixed Bugs